-Brian May’s “Red Special” book and its history
+Brian May’s Red Special book and its history

-Restoring the Red Special
+The restoration of the Red Special

-You can see pictures of the guts from the “Red Special” on Greg Fryer’s site.
+You can see photos of the restoration of the Red Special on Greg Fryer’s site.

-Brian and the Red Special, an inseparable couple
+Brian May and the Red Special, an inseparable couple

-Another video in which the Red Special does not appear was that of “Princes of the Universe”, where the musician used a white Washburn RR11V.
+Another video in which the Red Special does not appear was that of “Princes of the Universe”.
+In this video the musician used a white Washburn RR11V.
 The reasons are unknown.
 The instrument is often mistaken for a Jackson Randy Rhoads.
-He also recorded the original “Crazy Little Thing Called Love” on a Fender Esquire from Queen drummer Roger Taylor, but performed the video and live performances of the song until 1992 on a Fender Telecaster.
+He also recorded the original “Crazy Little Thing Called Love” with Queen drummer Roger Taylor’s Fender Esquire; but he filmed the video and live performances of the song until 1992 with a Fender Telecaster.

 The Red Special and its replicas

-The Queen’s Jewel, the Red Special Guyton “Boutique”
+The Queen’s jewel, the Red Special Guyton “Boutique”